 Located in De Pijp, the Latin Quarter of Amsterdam with a lively vibe we should have some fun exploring.
-And it’s clos to the Rijksmuseum if we decide to visit.
+And it’s close to the Rijksmuseum if they decide to visit.

 Hop on Hop off Canal Bus

 This one I’m not sure about.
-Do we need to do a walking tour if we have the canal bus pass for two days?
-I understand you will be seeing different parts of the city and I love to have a chat to the guide to get some local recommendations but I’m not sure.
-And I think we may be a little tired by this stage.
+Do they need to do a walking tour if they have the canal bus pass for two days?
+I understand you will be seeing different parts of the city and it’s great to have a chat to the guide to get some local recommendations but I’m not sure.
+And I think they may be a little tired by this stage.
 Travelling can be exhausting even if we are going at a slower pace.
-I will include the details and then Kathy can wait and see with this one.
-If we don’t do it I will find something else to do in its place, perhaps a picnic in Vondelpark
+I will include the details and then Kathy can wait and see and organise it herself once there.
+If she doesn’t do it she can find something else to do in its place, perhaps a picnic in Vondelpark

-On my last visit to Amsterdam my cousin suggested we try a rijstafel lunch.
+On my last visit to Amsterdam, my cousin suggested we try a rijstafel lunch.
 So we did.
 And we loved it.
 Holland has a huge Indonesian influence and that’s what this is.
 Literally translated it means Rice Table and it is a selection of small Indonesian dishes as well as rice that everyone shares.
-Not your typical dutch meal, but one I very much enjoyed and perfect for a group to enjoy together.
+Not your typical Dutch meal, but one I very much enjoyed and perfect for a group to enjoy together.